-Why You Need Data Engineers In Your Big Data Projects?
+Data Engineers: Why You Need Them In Your Big Data Projects?

 These roles are very different.
 Let’s find out what these roles are all about!